Section 1. Purpose and findings.

 (e) No later than November 1 of each year, the Office of Social Equity shall solicit public input on the uses of the Community Reinvestment and Repair Fund, Social Equity Fund, and Cannabis Education and Technical Assistance Fund.
 The Office of Social Equity shall publish a review of feedback received no later than December 15 of each year.

-(1) Procedures for the issuance, renewal, suspension, and revocation of a registration to operate a cannabis establishment, with such procedures subject to all requirements of the [state administrative procedure act];
+(1) Procedures for the issuance, renewal, suspension, and revocation of a license to operate a cannabis establishment, with such procedures subject to all requirements of the [state administrative procedure act];

-(2) Rules, procedures, and policies to promote and encourage full participation in the regulated cannabis industry by people from communities that have previously been disproportionately harmed by cannabis prohibition and enforcement and to positively impact those communities, which shall reflect input from the Office of Social Equity, including:
+(2) Rules, procedures, and policies to promote and encourage full participation in the regulated cannabis industry by people from communities that have previously been disproportionately harmed by cannabis prohibition and enforcement and to positively impact those communities, which shall reflect input from the Office of Social Equity.

-(5) A schedule of reasonable application, registration, and renewal fees, provided that, unless the department determines a greater fee is necessary to carry out its responsibilities under this chapter:
+(3) A schedule of reasonable application, license, and renewal fees, provided that, unless the department determines a greater fee is necessary to carry out its responsibilities under this chapter:

-(iv) application, licensing, and renewal fees must be tiered based on the size or revenue of the establishments;
+(iii) cultivation facility application, licensing, and renewal fees must be tiered based on the size of the establishments; all other application, licensing, and renewal fees may be tiered based on the size or sales volume of the establishments.

-(6) Qualifications for registration that are directly and demonstrably related to the operation of a cannabis establishment and that may not disqualify applicants solely for cannabis offenses prior to the effective date of this act;
+(4) Qualifications for licensure that are directly and demonstrably related to the operation of a cannabis establishment and that may not disqualify applicants solely for cannabis offenses prior to the effective date of this act;

 (i) tracks all cannabis from immature plant until the cannabis is sold to a consumer;